-2.3.1 On galaxy clusters as calibration sources
+2.3.1 A note on galaxy clusters as calibration sources

 Contamination has been a primary matter of concern for ACIS, EPIC-MOS and XIS.
 1E0102-72.3 and RXJ1856-6.3754, given their stability, have been primary targets for the monitoring of the contamination.
 Galaxy clusters such as Abell 1795 have been also extensively used (see Kettula et al., 2013 for a discussion of the XIS case).
-Abell 1795 has been used to monitor the spatial distribution of the contaminant in ACIS (David 2013, Marshall
+Abell 1795 has been used to monitor the spatial distribution of the contaminant in ACIS (David 2013, Marshall 2012).
+At the same time, galaxy clusters have assumed the role of a reference "standard candles" in the hard X-ray band, following the pioneer cross-calibration work of the IACHEC Galaxy Cluster WG (Nevalainen et al., 2010; Kettula et al. 2013).